-Real-time personalisation – data versus valuePublished: Wednesday, 15 July 2015 09:54 by Katharine Hulls, VP Marketing
+Real-time personalization – data versus valuePublished: Wednesday, 15 July 2015 09:54 by Katharine Hulls, VP Marketing

-Teradata and Celebrus Technologies commissioned Redshift Research, a leading UK Market Research company, to examine the different attitudes towards personalisation and data privacy amongst consumers in both the UK and Germany.
+Teradata and Celebrus Technologies commissioned Redshift Research, a leading UK Market Research company, to examine the different attitudes towards personalization and data privacy amongst consumers in both the UK and Germany.

 The research revealed that the consumer base is ever-more brand savvy and demands to be appealed to on a true 1:1 level.
-This of course means that they recognise the benefits of real-time personalisation and have come to expect it.
+This of course means that they recognize the benefits of real-time personalization and have come to expect it.
 Unfortunately there is no one size fits all approach that can be used – brands have to understand the customer in order to get it right.

 The data/ value equation

-Overall, consumer attitudes towards real-time personalisation are generally positive, with this latest piece of market research revealing that 63% of consumers across every age group like to receive individualised communications.
+Overall, consumer attitudes towards real-time personalization are generally positive, with this latest piece of market research revealing that 63% of consumers across every age group like to receive individualized communications.

 It would appear from the research that control over contact information is critical for consumers, with most wanting to choose how they are communicated with.
 Email is a top choice, since people can choose to read emails as and when they want, providing that control; whereas phone calls are clearly much more intrusive and uncontrollable and therefore seen as a nuisance by many consumers.

-For a full copy of the research results please click here to download the eBook: European attitudes towards personalisation & privacy: The Consumer View
+For a full copy of the research results please click here to download the eBook: European attitudes towards personalization & privacy: The Consumer View